agraef/raptor7/README.md

 Note that this mapping is a bit quirky because the MIDIMIX has less buttons.
 In particular, it lacks a dedicated device select button, so the SOLO button is used as a kind of shift button for selecting Raptor instances instead.
 A description of the mapping can be found in the midimix.map file in the data directory.
 To use this mapping, copy the file to midi.map and make sure that the MIDIMIX is connected to Pd's second MIDI input.

+#### Hercules DJ Control Support

+[Hercules](https://www.hercules.com) offers an entire series of DJ controllers which can be used with Raptor.
+True to the nature of this very interesting class of devices, the Raptor implementation supports multiple decks and offers some fancy performance controls that are not readily available on other control surfaces.
+However, I only have the DJ Control Inpulse 200 MK2 available for testing at the time of this writing, thus support for these devices is still experimental.
+Please check the comments at the beginning of the MIDI mapping in data/djcontrol.map for details.

 ## Quirks and Limitations

 Here are some known issues and how to work around them.
 Anything else that seems to be missing or not working properly?
 File a [bug report][], or (better yet) submit a [pull request][]!